 - Check your skin every day for signs of pressure injuries.
 Pay special attention to bony areas such as the hips, elbows, knees, and heels.
 Also watch for pressure from sources such as:

 - Body parts or skin folds, especially if you're overweight.
-For example, the knees or ankles may rub together and cause sores.

 - Chair arms, parts of wheelchairs, braces, or other places where you rest your elbows or other body parts.

 - Medical equipment such as oxygen masks or oxygen tubing.

 - Make healthy choices.

 - Eat healthy foods with enough protein, and get plenty of fluids (unless your doctor has told you to limit your fluid intake).
 That can help damaged skin heal and help new skin grow.

 - If you smoke, quit or cut back as much as you can.
 Talk to your doctor if you need help quitting.
 Smoking dries the skin and reduces blood supply to the skin.